 You must comply for public promotions

-If you display a vehicle to promote sales to the public, you have to comply with fuel economy labelling requirements.
+If you display a vehicle to promote sales to the public, you have to comply with Emissions and Energy Economy Labelling requirements.
 An example would be a new vehicle on display at an airport or shopping centre.

 The rules apply no matter where the promotion takes place, and for all vehicles on display.
 However, you don’t need to display the label if the vehicle is promoted or offered for sale only to other motor vehicle traders.

 Failure to comply with the Regulations can result in a penalty of up to $5,000 per offence (vehicle).

 How to comply

 Find out if the Vehicle Emissions and Energy Economy Label information is available.
 You can use EECA's Vehicle Emissions and Energy Economy Label Generator by entering the VIN, registration plate, chassis number or model code.

 If the Vehicle Emissions and Energy Economy Label information is available, you must print a label in colour or greyscale to display on the vehicle.